SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 }
 ```

-Or the extension provided for Autofac:
+Alternatively, you can use the extension provided for Autofac:

 ```csharp
 using Steeltoe.ConnectorAutofac;